-The welfare of all our students is of paramount importance to us and we take every reasonable step to ensure that they are safe.
+The welfare of all our students here at NSETC is of paramount importance to us and we take every reasonable step to ensure they are safe.

 Personal tutors play a key role in not only challenging academic progress, but also supporting the pastoral care for a student.
 At NSETC every student has a dedicated personal tutor who is on hand to provide support, advice and guidance throughout their time with us.

 All staff have completed safeguarding training and the designated safeguarding lead teacher is Mr George, Principal.
 All staff are aware of procedures that need to be followed if a teacher of member of staff is accused of harming a child.
 All staff have been vetted through our safer recruitment procedure.

 Health and Safety

 At NSETC we have clear health and safety policies in place to ensure all students and staff are able to work effectively and safely in all aspects of their curriculum, whether on-site or off-site.
 We have dedicated first-aiders and a health care assistant is available for students to meet or to be in attendance where necessary.

 Health and Wellbeing

 The health and wellbeing of students at NSETC is addressed through the curriculum, from specific topics such as healthy eating, anti-bullying and e-safety, through to the whole ethos of NSETC itself of developing assertive and confident young people.